 Paint and the acrylic paints sold in art stores and mail

+order catalogs.
 A. Nova Color Artists' Acrylic Paint is comparable to the name brands of

 artists acrylic paint.
 Nova Color Artists' Acrylic Paint